 - Blog posts — List and retrieve blog posts.
 Filter by status.

-- Legal pages — List and retrieve legal pages (Terms of Service, Privacy Policy, Refund Policy).
+- Legal pages — List, retrieve, and update legal pages (Terms of Service, Privacy Policy, Refund Policy).

-- Reviews — List and retrieve product reviews.
+- Reviews — Full CRUD: create, update, delete, list, and retrieve product reviews.
+Reorder reviews via

 - Emails — Send transactional emails to customers.